Marion Bloch, longtime Kansas City philanthropist and wife of Henry Bloch, dies

 In 2012, Marion and Henry formed the Marion and Henry Bloch Family Foundation to continue supporting the arts, healthcare and opportunities for underserved communities in Kansas City long after they are both gone.

-In an interview with Mark Clegg in August of 2012, Henry called his 62-year marriage the greatest success of his storied career.
+interview with Mark Clegg in August of 2012, Henry called his 62-year marriage the greatest success of his storied career.

 "The biggest thing I've achieved is marrying my wife," he said.
 "Everything else pales to that.
 She is a wonderful person.
 I'm very much in love with her."